 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are a mixture of cast iron and pvc materials consisting of half round gutters serving round downpipes.

-Main walls Visually inspected with the aid of binoculars where appropriate.
+PVC half round gutters and cast iron round downpipes.
+1 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of stone and brick construction part pointed externally and having a part rendered finish.
+The mains walls appear to be of cavity brick construction with a rendered finish externally.
+A section of the base course is of pointed stone.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are mainly of PVC double glazed design.
-The front and rear entrance doors are of PVC.
-There is a timber frame single glazed window unit remaining in the hall cupboard.
+WINDOWS: uPVC double glazed units.
+DOORS: uPVC double glazed front and rear entrance doors.
+OTHER: The fascias/soffits would be of PVC.

 External decorations Visually inspected.

-External timbers have a painted finish.
+Low maintenance PVC.

 Conservatories / porches None.